RaumZeit/MarchingSquares.js/README.md

 A JavaScript implementation of the [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm featuring IsoContour and IsoBand computation.

+The source code of this module is available through [github](https://github.com/RaumZeit/MarchingSquares.js)

 ### INSTALL

 This module uses the [Universal Module Definition (UMD)](https://github.com/umdjs/umd) API for